 Driving Under the Influence

-Due to existing federal regulations, the Maryland does not authorize the exporting of medicinal marijuana outside of Maryland’s borders.
-People who transport cannabis across state lines may face steep penalties that are certainly not worth the risk.
+Due to existing federal regulations, Maryland does not authorize the exporting of medicinal marijuana outside of Maryland’s borders.
+People who transport cannabis across state lines may face steep penalties.